 The metal element is associated with the Northwest and West parts of the Bagua map.
 Metal is often used to chop through wood, creating a clash between the two elements in feng shui.
 The Northwest and West of the Bagua map govern helpful people and children, respectively.
 Spider plants shouldn’t be placed in these areas.

-In terms of their care requirements, spider plants shouldn’t be exposed to bright, direct sunlight.
+In terms of their care requirements, spider plants shouldn’t be exposed to bright, direct sunlight, which can lead to yellowing or brown leaves.
 This type of light is common in the south or west-facing rooms.
 Cold or drafty areas are also unsuitable for spider plants as they need warm, humid conditions to thrive.

 Where to Place Spider Plants Outdoors